-A well-known problem for the idea that pronouns are (always) interpreted as variables is the availability of descriptive uses of pronouns, also called E-type pronouns, pronouns of laziness, paycheck pronouns, or neonexample, what components of nominal content are presupposed versus at-issue.
-A central difference, discussed further below, is that for Ahn, idxP itself is of type $\langle e, e \rangle$ , and is hence able to combine with any referential noun phrase.
+A well-known problem for the idea that pronouns are (always) interpreted as variables is the availability of descriptive uses of pronouns, also called E-type pronouns, pronouns of laziness, paycheck pronouns, or neontological pronouns..
+The following example based on Cooper (1979) illustrates the problem:

+difference, discussed further below, is that for Ahn, idxP itself is of type $\langle e, e \rangle$ , and is hence able to combine with any referential noun phrase.

-&lt;sup>7 These lexical entries are simplified, and ignore for example the extent to which these features should be seen as binary or privative (Bobaljik 2008; Harbour 2016), whether the referent of the index has a contextually supplied relation to the DP referent (Elbourne 2008; Šimik 2016), and whether all of the relevant presuppositions, for example of person and gender, are of the same kind (Sudo et al. 2012).
+&lt;sup>6 These lexical entries are simplified, and ignore for example the extent to which these features should be seen as binary or privative (Bobaljik 2008; Harbour 2016), whether the referent of the index has a contextually supplied relation to the DP referent (Elbourne 2008; Šimik 2016), and whether all of the relevant presuppositions, for example of person and gender, are of the same kind (Sudo et al. 2012).